-PowerShares DB US Dollar Bullish ETF ( UUP - Free Report) is down about 2.2% so far this year (as of March 17, 2017).
+PowerShares DB US Dollar Bullish ETF ( UUP Quick Quote UUP - Free Report) is down about 2.2% so far this year (as of March 17, 2017).
 Since large-cap stocks have more foreign exposure, these perform better in a weaker dollar environment (read: What Makes These Large-Cap Value ETFs Good Plays Now).
 Global Economy on the Mend

 Japanese economy grew 0.3% sequentially in Q4 of 2016, maintaining the same clip of the prior period.
 It was the fourth successive quarter of growth.
 Emerging markets, as a whole, are also much better placed in recent times.
 All these point toward better demand from foreign economies.
 Compelling Valuation of Large-Caps than Small-Caps

 After a stupendous rally in 2016, small-caps now have stretched valuation, which will take time to normalize.
 The Russell 2000, a commonly used measure for small-caps, has a forward price-to-earnings ratio of

 In comparison, the S&P 500 trades at about 17.8 times forward earnings, though above its long-term average, but lower than small-caps’ valuation.
 In fact, the Bank of America Merrill Lynch believes that small-caps now trade at a valuation seen at the time of the tech bubble formed in the dot-com era (read: